Yelp/clusterman/docs/source/signals.rst

         "parameters": the values for any parameters from srv-configs that the signal should reference }

 Once the signal is properly initialized, the ``run.py`` script waits for input from the autoscaler indefinitely.
+Since metrics data could be arbitrarily large, the communication protocol for this data looks like the following:

+#.
+First the autoscaler must send the length of the encoded metrics data object as an unsigned integer
+#.
+The signal run loop must ACK the length by sending ``0x1`` back to the autoscaler
+#.
+The autoscaler then must send the actual metrics data, broken up into chunks if necessary
+#.
+When the signal run loop has received all data, it must ACK the data by sending ``0x1`` back to the autoscaler,
+   unless the run loop detects some error in the communication; in this case, it must send ``0x2`` to the autoscaler
+#.
+If the autoscaler receives ``0x2`` from the signal, it will throw an exception; otherwise, it will wait for a
+   response from the signal

-This input takes the form of the following JSON blob:
+The metrics input data takes the form of the following JSON blob:

 .. code-block:: json